Roofers Work Accidents & Chicago, IL Workers Comp Lawyers

 - Electrocution.
 All construction trades work around electricity and with power equipment.
 Roofers work near power lines attached to homes and must be careful to avoid electrocution.

 - Burns.
 Many roofers regularly use tar to secure shingles and open flames to remove existing material that can spill or cause serious burns.

 - Struck by object.
 Falling debris and materials is a constant hazard at a roofing site.
 Materials and equipment must be brought up to the roof level and unsecured objects can easily fall and strike those below.

 In addition to the fatalities, there are many other injuries that plague the roofing industry.
 Back problems are one of the most common injuries from the strain of lifting and bending that is required when working as a roofer.
-In addition, many roofers work with nail guns and other power equipment that can cause a variety of serious accidents, including punctures, bone fractures and even amputations.

 Even though the roofing field can be dangerous, if the proper safety precautions and procedures are used, many accidents can be avoided.
 Roofing companies must provide their employees with a safe work environment, just like any other employer.
 Some safety measures include: